edodoo/multiplicationPrinciple/_sources/Type2.rst

 Write some code to solve this problem (remixing code from previous problems if you wish).

-.. countingsheet:: Type_2_CodeSample4
+.. activecode:: Type_2_CodeSample4
-   :ncols: 3
+   :coach:
+   :caption: Create some code to answer the Horse Race problem

 .. shortanswer:: short-ex1

-   In the space below, explain how you know how many columns your code should have.
+   In the space below, explain how you know how many nested for loops your code should have.

 ::